gbengajolayemi/BOOKSTORE-PROJECT/README.md

 ### Endpoints

-Detailed API documentation is available in the Postman collection.
-Import the `Solid-API.postman_collection.json` file into Postman to view all endpoints.
+Detailed API documentation is available in the Postman collection attached

 #### Key Endpoints:
 - `GET /api/users` - Get all users